cds-snc/laptop/README.md

 bash <(curl -s https://raw.githubusercontent.com/gcdigital-gcnumerique/laptop/master/laptop)
 ```

-**Important** After installation, be sure to quit and restart Terminal for changes to take effect.
+**Important: After installation, be sure to quit and restart Terminal for changes to take effect.**

 It is highly recommended to run the script regularly to keep your computer up to date.
-Once the script has been installed, you'll be able to run it at your convenience by typing laptop and hitting return in your Terminal.
+Once the script has been installed, you'll be able to run it at your convenience by typing `laptop` and hitting return in your Terminal.

 ## Customization